DiaKEM/dexcom-g7-apk-patcher/README.md

 ### Technical background

-The compatibility of dexcom will be done by some specific service.
-Therefore the app will collect device and app information and send it to this web-service.
+The compatibility check will be done by some specific service.
+Therefore the app will collect device and app information and send it to a web-service.
-The service then will check the information and respond to it.
+The service will check the information and respond to it.

 #### The HTTP Request